How to Become a Nursery Teacher: A Comprehensive Guide

 c) Creativity

-d) Organizational Skills
+d) Organisational Skills

 e) Problem-Solving Abilities